singhofmarco/NoSlowAnimations/README.md

 After I updated to iOS 7 I noticed a heavy difference.
 No it wasn't the design change :P<br>
 The animations for opening or closing an App were super slow compared to iOS 6.
 So I decided to develop a jailbreak tweak for that.
 That's where NoSlowAnimations comes in.
 The Tweak  changes the aniamtions speed to whatever you like.
-It's combatible with iOS 7 to iOS 8. <br>
+It's combatible with iOS 7 and iOS 8. <br>
 Hopefully you will have fun with it and it will bring more life into your iOS devices.

 Donate